Field hockey at the 2003 Pan American Games

-The field hockey tournament at the 2003 Pan American Games was held in the Santo Domingo Stadium, Santo Domingo, Dominican Republic from August 1–17, 2003.
+The field hockey tournament at the 2003 Pan American Games was held in the Parque del Este Hockey Stadium, Santo Domingo, Dominican Republic from August 1–17, 2003.
 It served as a qualification tournament for the 2004 Summer Olympics in Athens, Greece.
 First place received a ticket for the Olympic tournament.
 The men competed for the tenth time at the Pan Americans, the women for the fifth time.

 Medal summary

 Argentine uniform signed by the gold medalist exhibited at the Argentine Olympic Committee museum.